 - ½ lime, juiced

-- 2 tablespoon coconut aminos or soy sauce
+- 2 tablespoons coconut aminos or soy sauce, Tamari is also a great substitute

 Tacos